Buying and Selling Property in Benoni

 What sellers need to know about pricing in Benoni

-Presentation matters in the Benoni family market.
+Presentation counts in the Benoni family market.
 Buyers are typically looking at multiple properties before deciding, and they're comparing value across suburbs.
 A property that's well-maintained, decluttered, and professionally photographed competes effectively against newer stock.
 A property with deferred maintenance, poor photography, and an aspirational price will sit while comparable stock moves around it.

 What buyers need to know before making an offer in Benoni